 Dr. Haddock especially enjoys internal medicine, no matter how complicated, and also has a keen interest in geriatric medicine.
 She’s quick to tell you, “I have a special place in my heart for all things feline.”

-She lives with her husband, 3 cats, and a free range house rabbit, who rules the roost.
-She’s also the proud owner of one of our resident clinic casts, Little Man, whom you may occasionally see basking in the sun at the reception desk.
+She lives with her husband, Jake, 3 cats, Ricky Bobby, Kevin and Trevor, and a free range house rabbit named Chester, who rules the roost.
+She’s also the proud owner of both of our resident clinic cats, Little Man and Lily, whom you may occasionally see basking in the sun at the reception desk.